-National Balloon Ascension Day commemorates the amazing event that took place on January 9, 1793.
-Many years ago, Jean-Pierre Blanchard took to the air in a balloon and flew across the English Channel.
-Let’s remember his feat today!
+National Balloon Ascension Day commemorates the remarkable event that took place on January 9, 1793.
+Many years ago, Jean-Pierre Blanchard took to the skies in a balloon and completed a daring flight across the English Channel.
+Let’s remember his achievement today!

 History

-Blanchard did not make a successful flight alone; on board his ship was an American doctor, John Jeffreys.
-The design had a curious appearance and was shaped like a boat, equipped with an anchor and wings.
-In flight, everything went as it should, but after an hour the aircraft began to lose altitude.
-The men had to throw overboard all their belongings: tools, ballast, anchor, food, and in the last minutes, they even had to throw off their clothes.
+Blanchard did not make his successful flight alone; aboard the balloon was American physician Dr. John Jeffreys.
+Their balloon resembled a boat, complete with an anchor and wings.
+While the flight started smoothly, after an hour they began to lose altitude.
+The men had to throw overboard all their belongings: tools, ballast, anchor, food, and in the final moments—even their clothes.

 It is noteworthy that:

-- Jean-Pierre died in 1808 when he fell while flying in his balloon over The Hague;
+- Jean-Pierre Blanchard died in 1808 after falling during a balloon flight over The Hague;

-- The weight that balloons can carry is severely limited;
+- The weight balloons can carry is severely limited by design and air pressure;

-- Flight altitude is controlled by temperature, through cooling or heating.
+- Flight altitude is controlled by adjusting temperature—cooling or heating the air inside.

-The perfect way to celebrate National Balloon Ascension Day is to take a flight!
-It’s even better if the surrounding area is picturesque: enjoying beautiful views is doubly pleasant.
-If you are afraid of heights, try to overcome your fear!
+The perfect way to celebrate National Balloon Ascension Day is to take a balloon flight!
+It’s even more special if the landscape is beautiful—enjoying breathtaking views is twice as rewarding.
+If you’re afraid of heights, this could be the perfect opportunity to challenge yourself!

 Balloon Ascension Day is observed on January 9 each year.